martinchernyavskiy/Notes/CS/Hardware/ECE 252/Registers and Memory.md

 - Selection signal in this multiplexer is called "enable"
 	- EN = 0, keep current state
 	- EN = 1, switch to next state
-- Question for later, is every flip-flop equipped with a multiplexer then in a register?

 ### Memory concepts
 - Memory has locations where data is stored